tpoechtrager/osxcross/README.md

 ### WHAT IS THE GOAL OF OSXCROSS? ###

-The goal of OSXCross is to deliever you a high quality cross toolchain targeting OS X on Linux.
+The goal of OSXCross is to deliver you a high quality cross toolchain targeting OS X on Linux.

 ### HOW DOES IT WORK? ###